-To follow the policy, you can link your article directly to the dataset if you have made your study data accessible in a data repository.
-Meanwhile, JPHE encourages writers to provide their manuscript with a data statement.
-Data sharing statements may indicate whether individual de-identified participant data (including data dictionaries) will be shared (“undecided” is not an acceptable answer) or what data, in particular, will be shared.
-Also it may indicate whether additional, related documents will be available (e.g., study protocol, statistical analysis plan, etc.) as well as when the data will become available and for how long and by what access criteria data will be shared (including with whom, for what types of analyses, and by what mechanism).
+Specifically, authors are required to fill in a data-sharing statement form, which should be submitted along with their manuscript.
+If the article is accepted for publication, the Data Availability Statement will be published (online only) alongside the article.
+Data sharing statements include information regarding whether individual de-identified participant data (including data dictionaries) will be shared (n.b. “undecided” is not an acceptable answer) and/or what data in particular will be shared.
+They may also indicate whether additional related documents will be available (e.g., study protocol or a statistical analysis plan) as well as when and for how long the data will be available and what access criteria data will be shared (including with whom, for what types of analyses, and by what mechanism).